Strong law of large numbers for a branching random walk among Bernoulli traps: Introduction and main results

 In the current work, we prove an SLLN for the total mass of the process.
-To the best of our knowledge, such strong laws regarding the global growth of the process are quite rare in the literature of BRWREs.
-An important example is \cite[Theorem 2.1(b)]{CY2011}.
-In \cite{CY2011}, a model on $\mathbb{Z}^d$ where particles move according to simple symmetric random walks and reproduce according to space-time i.i.d.\ offspring distributions, was studied in the context of survival probability and local-global growth.
-The model was associated with directed polymers in random environment (DPRE), and criteria for both local and global survival were given in terms of the free energy of the associated DPRE.
-Of particular interest is equation (2.7) of Theorem 2.1 therein, which is an SLLN for the total mass of the process.
-However, this result does not apply to the current model since the current law of the offspring distributions (that is, $q_2(x)=1$ with probability $p$ and $q_0(x)=1$ with probability $1-p$) does not satisfy Assumption (1.7) therein.
-Moreover, as \cite[Theorem 2.1(b)]{CY2011} reveals, the global growth of mass is purely exponential for almost every environment therein whereas in our case there is also a subexponential factor (see Theorem~\ref{thm1}).
+To the best of our knowledge, such strong laws regarding the global growth of the process are quite rare in the literature of BRWRE.
+One such result can be found in \cite{CY2011}, in which a model on $\mathbb{Z}^d$ where particles move according to simple symmetric random walks and reproduce according to space-time i.i.d.\ offspring distributions, was studied in the context of survival probability and local/global growth.
+The model was associated with directed polymers in random environment (DPRE), criteria for both local and global survival were given in terms of the free energy of the associated DPRE, and exponential growth rates for the population of BRWRE were identified, including an SLLN for the total mass of the process \cite[Theorem 2.1(b), (2.7)]{CY2011}.

 Models of BRWRE are not limited to discrete space and time.
 We refer the reader to \cite{K2021} for a survey of various problems and recent advances on the topic of BRWRE on $\mathbb{Z}^d$ in continuous-time, and to \cite{HL2024} and \cite{MM2019} for a model of BRWRE on $\mathbb{R}$ in discrete-time.
 We emphasize that the literature on the topic of BRWRE is vast, our list is far from being complete, and we have merely reviewed a selection.